 We know what bone broth is and we understand that it’s full of protein, vitamins, minerals, and other important nutrients.
 Up until recent years, the only way to enjoy the benefits of bone broth protein was to make bone broth yourself or purchase it in liquid form at your local grocery store.

 Today, there’s a new way to enjoy bone broth protein and it’s available in an easy-to-use, versatile powder that can be added to your favorite beverage or food of your choice.
 This allows you to literally add bone broth protein to just about anything — making nutrition that much easier.

-The process for making bone broth protein powder begins by simmering the bones of an animal (chicken, cow, fish, etc.) to extract nutrients.
+The process of making bone broth protein powder begins by simmering the bones of an animal (chicken, cow, fish, etc.) to extract nutrients.
 The broth is then dehydrated into a powder, which can be rehydrated by adding water.
-You get all the benefits of bone broth, but in powdered form!
+You get all the benefits of bone broth but in powdered form!

 Bone broth protein powder isn’t like the whey protein powder everyone’s always raging about — it’s better.
-In fact, bone broth protein comes with a wide range of benefits that the meat you consume on a daily basis — whether it be beef, chicken, turkey, fish, pork, or any other meat.
+In fact, bone broth protein comes with a wider range of benefits than the meat you consume on a daily basis — whether it be beef, chicken, turkey, fish, pork, or any other meat.

 Let’s take a look at five of the most prominent benefits of bone broth protein powder:

 In addition to all those benefits, bone broth protein powder has anti-inflammatory properties, improves the immune system, enhances the recovery process following exercise, improves cardiovascular health, maintains gut health, and even delivers antioxidants to the body.

 How to Choose the Best Bone Broth Protein Powder